Perfect season

-A perfect season is a sports season, including any requisite playoff portion, in which a team remains and finishes undefeated and untied.
-The feat is extremely rare at the professional level of any team sport, and has occurred more commonly at the collegiate and scholastic levels in the United States.
-A perfect regular season (known by other names outside the United States) is a season excluding any playoffs, where a team remains undefeated and untied; it is less rare than a complete perfect season but still exceptional.
+A perfect season is a sports season, including any requisite playoff portion, in which a team remains and finishes undefeated (and typically, untied).
+The feat is extremely rare at the professional level of any team sport but has occurred more commonly at the collegiate and scholastic levels in the United States.
+A perfect regular season (known by other names outside the United States) is a season excluding any playoffs, where a team remains undefeated; it is less rare than a complete perfect season but still exceptional.

-A perfect season may be part of a multi-season winning streak, or even a streak of perfect seasons.

 Exhibition games are generally not counted toward standings, for or against.
-For example, the 1972 Miami Dolphins (below) lost three of their preseason ("exhibition" games in 1972 NFL vernacular) games but are considered to have had a perfect season.
+For example, the 1972 Miami Dolphins lost three of preseason exhibition games but are considered to have had a perfect season.